epam/edp-perf-operator/docs/api.md

-PerfDataSourceSonarSpec defines the desired state of PerfDataSourceSonar
+PerfDataSourceSonarSpec defines the desired state of PerfDataSourceSonar.

 <table>
     <thead>